-The majority of the Fund's exposure to financial instruments is in the form of interest bearing loans.
-The risk is mitigated as the interest is contractual and typically with a fixed interest element and a floating rate portion.
-The floating rates were based on LIBOR rates which were replaced by SONIA since 1 January 2022.
-However, majority of the Company's investments opted to use the Bank of England base rate.
+The majority of the Company's exposure to financial instruments is in the form of interest-bearing loans.
+The risk is mitigated as the interest is contractual and typically, with a fixed interest element and a floating rate portion.
+The floating rates are based on base rates and where possible floors are negotiated to reduce the risk of negative rates.

-In 2024, the Company generated interest income of £1.6 million (2023: £2.0 million).
-Interest income is comprised of a contractual fixed margin plus a base rate charge.
-The average 3m base rate in 2024 was 5.11% (2023: 4.68%) and peaked at 5.25% (2023: 5.25%).
-If the base rate increased over its 2024 peak to 5.50% or at a floor of 0.5% throughout the year, then the impact on profits are estimated to be an increase and decrease of £0.8 million (2023: £1.0 million) and £0.1 million (2023: £0.1 million), respectively.
+During the year, the Company generated interest income of £11.2 million (2023: £12.6 million).
+Interest income is comprised of a contractual fixed margin plus a base floating rate charge.
+The average 3m base rate during the year was 5.11% (2023: 4.68%), which is above (2023: above) the floor incorporated into the investments ranging from 0.50% to 5.50%, and peaked at 5.50% (2023: 5.25%).
+If the base rate increased over its 2024 peak to 5.50% or at a floor of 0% throughout the year, then the impact on profits are estimated to be an increase and decrease of £3.6 million and £0.3 million (2023: £4.5 million and £0.4 million), respectively.
 The variable funding note interest expense will be impacted in the same way.

-(ii) Capital risk management
+ii) Capital risk management

-The Company has no material capital requirements other than to ensure it has a minimum level of authorised and issued share capital of £50,000.
+The Company has no material capital requirements other than to ensure it has a minimum level of authorised and issued share capital of £50,000, see note 16 for further details.
 The principal financing comes through the variable funding notes.
 Working capital requirements are managed and met primarily through the appropriate retention of cash interest on its loan investments, arrangement fees and realisation proceeds at any given point in time.
 The capital and working capital requirements are reviewed on a monthly basis to ensure the Company has sufficient resources to continue as a going concern in the future.